 Forming the link between Regent Street and Portland Place, Langham Place is the site of Broadcasting House, the London headquarters of the BBC.
 Standing prominently in front is All Souls Church, built in 1824 to the design of classical architect John Nash, which often forms the backdrop to live TV broadcasts.
 Around the circular entrance lobby, ten ionic columns support a canopy forming a walkway where luchtime sandwich eaters can sit on the steps.
 The interior is more like a non-conformist chapel than an Anglican church.
 There are no transepts, chancel or quire, but a modern central pulpit and gallery from which gold painted columns support the roof.

 The preacher, writer and theologian Rev. John Stott (1921-2011) spent his entire career associated with the church, joining as curate in 1945, rector from 1950 and finally as Rector Emeritus.
 For half a century, Stott was a leading Anglican evangelical statesman, prominent in University missions and worldwide initiatives, always resisting the influence of liberal theology within the church and scepticism outside it.
-He helped to draft the Lausanne Declaration, following a major missionary conference in that city in 1977.
+He helped to draft the Lausanne Covenant, following a major missionary conference in that city in 1974.
 A lifelong bachelor, Stott lived at his rectory, 12 Weymouth Street, and latterly in a small flat in Bridford Mews nearby.